Skip to content

 Requires Okahu Cloud account

-Configure Okahu MCP Server in your IDE
+Configure Okahu MCP Server in your IDE or Coding Agent

 1. Add OKAHU_API_KEY environment variable with your Okahu Cloud API Key.